 Here’s what therapy with me is not:

-You don’t have to have all the answers.
-You don’t even have to want to change.
+You don’t have to have all the answers or even want to change.
 You just have to talk, as honestly as you are able, about what’s real.

 If your substance use might be causing serious medical risk, we may need to explore a different level of care.

-I’ve seen a lot in 25 years of practice.
-I’ve sat with people in ambivalence, in relapse, and in recovery.
+In 25 years.
+I’ve worked with clients in ambivalence, in relapse, and in recovery.
 I’m trained in harm reduction, trauma-informed care, and Internal Family Systems.

 So I don’t flinch when people tell the truth about their lives.
 I’ve seen the guilt, the relapses, the parts that still want to use even when things are going okay, and the parts that “want to want to” quit.